 Who is Eligible?

 This program is for students in their 1st year of medical school.
-Applicants must be from one of the following underrepresented backgrounds: Black/African American, Hispanic/Latino, Native American, Alaska Native, or Pacific Islander.
+Applicants must be from one of the groups that are underrepresented in the biomedical, clinical, behavioral and social sciences as per National Institutes of Health criteria.